lzwjava/blog-source/original/2021-08-05-enterprise-wechat-en.md

 translated: false
 ---

+During my time at ShowMeBug, I contributed to the Enterprise WeChat Integration project.
+This involved integrating ShowMeBug with Enterprise WeChat, providing seamless access to technical interview tools within the Enterprise WeChat ecosystem.
+I utilized technologies such as Ruby, Ruby on Rails, PostgreSQL, and the WeChat SDK to create a smooth user experience for both interviewers and candidates.

+This blog post was composed with the assistance of AI around February 2025.

+---

 ### Key Points
 - It seems likely that integrating ShowMeBug with Enterprise WeChat involves setting up an account, obtaining API credentials, and using Ruby on Rails to make API calls, given the technologies mentioned.
 - Research suggests using the Enterprise WeChat API for tasks like sending messages, with authentication handled via access tokens.